andrika-ka/DubMaster-AI_Powered_Video_Translator/README.md

 In this Jupyter Notebook you will find all the **important information** marked with `⚠️` that you should consider before running each cell.
 Careful attention to these instructions will ensure a smooth and successful experience when using our program.

+**When using the DubMaster, it’s crucial to be aware of and respect copyright laws and regulations, especially when working with videos and audio files.
+Failure to do so can result in legal consequences.**

+**Copyright Issues Related to Videos and Audio Files**
+1. Understanding Copyright:
+Copyright is a legal protection granted to the creators of original works, including videos, music, and audio recordings.
+It gives them exclusive rights to reproduce, distribute, and display their creations.Copyright protection is automatically granted when a work is created and fixed in a tangible medium.
+2. Licensing and Permissions:
+Before using videos or audio files in your translations, ensure that you have the necessary permissions or licenses to do so.
+Purchasing a license or obtaining written consent from the copyright holder is often required.
+Look for content that is explicitly labeled as "public domain" or under a Creative Commons license that permits the type of use you intend.

+⚠️ We are not liable for anything created with DubMaster.

 When you're ready, let's get started with DubMaster

 <img src="https://cdn.dribbble.com/users/835519/screenshots/2651153/media/88df4e54e2a63400c340a18eaaab06e9.gif" width=200>